 Modules

-Our chair coordinates and delivers five modules .
+Our chair coordinates and delivers three modules .
 See descriptions below.
 Please register via TUM online, and contact the chair (office.lsys@tum.de) if you need additional information.

 Livestock-plant-soil Interactions & Nutrient cycling (LS10032)